autoSteve/ha-solcast-solar/README.md

 (If it is a new installation where estimated actuals are obtained then factors will be modelled.)

+> [!TIP]
+>
-Most automated dampening messages are logged at `DEBUG` level, however messages that dampening factors cannot yet be modelled (and the reason why) is logged at `INFO` level.
+> Most automated dampening messages are logged at `DEBUG` level, however messages indicating that dampening factors cannot yet be modelled (and the reason why) is logged at `INFO` level.
 If your minimum log level for the integration is `WARNING` or higher then you will not see these notifications.

 ##### Automated dampening notes